 When you are in the military, being convicted of certain crimes has additional ramifications above and beyond those faced by civilians.
-Domestic violence and drunk driving in particular have the potential to destroy a military career, making it vital to find an experienced military client attorney.
+Domestic violence and drunk driving in particular have the potential to destroy a military career, making it vital to find an experienced military defense attorney.

 When a member of the armed services commits a civilian crime, the outcome of the case can potentially result in a dishonorable discharge.
 If you have been questioned, arrested, or charged with any civilian crime, including DUI, domestic violence, a drug crime, a sex crime or any other offense, it’s essential that you hire a civilian lawyer who has experience in the defense of military personnel, to prevent repercussions that can destroy your life for years to come.